-2:01 As of next week, it will soon be available.
-There will be this little blood pressure meter connected to an iPhone or something or other.
-And people will be able, from their homes, to take their blood pressure, send it into their doctor and eventually share it with others, for instance, for over a hundred dollars.
-And this is the point where patients get into position and can collect, not only their own control again, be captain of their own ship, but also can help us in health care due to the challenges that we face, like health care cost explosion, doubled demand and things like that.
+2:01 As of next week, it will soon be available, there will be this little blood-pressure meter connected to an iPhone or something or other.
+And people will be able, from their homes, to take their blood pressure, send it to their doctor and eventually share it with others, for instance, for over a 100 dollars.
+And this is the point where patients get into position and can collect, not only their own control again, be captain of their own ship, but also can help us in health care due to the challenges that we face, like health-care cost explosion, doubled demand and things like that, make techniques that are easy to use and start with this to embrace patients in the team.

-2:37 Make techniques that are easy to use and start with this to embrace patients in the team.
-And you can do this with techniques like this, but also by crowd-sourcing.
-And one of the things we did I would like to share with you introduced by a little video.
+2:42 And you can do this with techniques like this, but also by crowdsourcing.
+And one of the things we did, that I would like to share with you introduced by a little video.

 5:10 And as of today, we would like to introduce this, not only as AED4EU, which is what the product is called, but also AED4US.
 And we would like to start this on a worldwide level.
-And [we're] asking all of our colleagues in the rest of the world, colleague universities, to help us to find and work and act like a hub to crowd-source all these AEDs all around the world.
-That whenever you're on holiday and somebody collapses, might it be your own relative or someone just in front of you, you can find this.
+And ask all of our colleagues in the rest of the world, colleague universities, to help us to find and work and act like a hub to crowdsource all these AEDs all around the world, that whenever you're on holiday and somebody collapses, might it be your own relative or someone just in front of you, you can find this.

 5:54 So please help us on this one and try to make not only health a little bit better, but take control of it.

-5:59 Thank you.
+6:00 Thank you.